 - Several new apartment sites were developed and several new supported employment sites developed including an on-site contract at YKK, Inc.

-- Good-2-Great project started as a collaborative venture with two other agencies (on-going person-centered training), receiving national attention.
+- Good-2-Great project started as a collaborative venture with two other agencies (on-going person-centered training)

 - ARC-Macon chosen as the 2007 “Provider of the Year

 - The Day Support program grew from a modest eight individuals to 26.

 - Purchased our first non HUD-subsidized home in a very nice residential neighborhood